amarchen/helloworld-pro-sailfish/README.md

 * Add some QML part that is runnable on desktop, create test for it and show how to test it on desktop.
 That is to illustrate how you could develop part of the app on desktop only (for faster development cycle)
 * Add (or at least consider) adding C++ side too: a custom C++ side object importable to QML with C++ side qtest for it
 * Better app icon.
 Current one is good, but can always be improved to communicate exactly the HelloWorld copy-pastable state
-* Better documentation on how exactly to use icon-templates.
-Particularly on how to adjust icon color for your icon in..
-Inkscape?

 Saying thank you
 -------------